HOW TO STOP CONDENSATION ON YOUR AC DUCTS?

 It’s the same as with the can of soda, but this time, warm Seattle air comes into contact with your cold AC ductwork.
 The lower the temperature of the air produced by your AC, the sweatier the ducts can become.

-What Causes Condensation in Your Air Ducts?
+What Causes Condensation (Too Much of It) in Your Home’s Air Ducts?

 Note that minimal condensation in air ducts is normal.
 If you see a tiny amount of dew outside of the ducts, it only means that the air is warm and that your AC is on.